Business Processes That Should Be Automated

 By adopting an architectural approach and incorporating the management of FTP operations within your enterprise job scheduler, IT organizations gain extended visibility and control over complex batch processes and the FTP operations that they’re dependent on.
 For example, when something does go wrong, enterprise job schedulers such as ActiveBatch provide the ability to securely send FTPs and automatically restart from the point of transmission failure while providing a centralized alert and monitoring framework to alert IT Operations of a problem.

-End-to-End Automation of Data Warehousing & BI Processes
+End-To-End Automation Of Data Warehousing And BI Processes

 In today’s world, businesses live by data, and data is delivered by business intelligence and reporting solutions.
 The insight these solutions deliver allow leaders to gain faster time to insight which directly affects the bottom line.
 Integrating and automating the data integration and warehousing processes that pass data to these reporting solutions has become critical.